 Introduce the lists of Georgian products and services to Czech businesses through the internet portal - www.tradewithgeorgia.com;

+strengthen cooperation to increase awareness of export opportunities of Georgian agricultural products, such as hazelnuts, wine, mineral water, non-alcoholic beverages, juices, canned fruits and vegetables, herbs, citrus fruits, tea products and other agricultural products as well as industrial products.

 In this regard, both Sides agreed that further efforts should be exerted in order to fully utilize the benefits stemming out from the EU-Georgia DCFTA through diversifying and expanding bilateral trade in goods and services and promoting Georgian and Czech export products on their respective markets.